Are you searching for the best chicken treats for your backyard flocks. Here you will get a list of “What can chickens eat and what not.”

 Cantaloupe fruit

 Yes, you can feed cantaloupe fruit to your chickens.
 Just cut them into two pieces.
-These are like watermelons, they act as a rehydration treat in the summer.
+These are like watermelons, acting as a rehydration treat in the summer.

 Maggots and Flies